 All Public Program Grant awardees are required to attend one of our two post-award grant management online sessions that are held shortly after grantees receive their awards.
 Information and Zoom links for the online sessions will be emailed to grantees.
 If you are unable to attend either of the scheduled sessions, please email grants@oregonhumanities to schedule an individual session.

-In this session, we’ll discuss the items that grant recipients need to understand, plan for, and track, as they apply the grant funding to their programs, including aspects such as the required matching funds and documenting your events and your volunteer labor.
+In these sessions, we’ll discuss the items that grant recipients need to understand, plan for, and track as they apply the grant funding to their programs, including aspects such as the required matching funds and documenting their events and volunteer labor.
 We’ll also cover the Interim and Final Report forms that grantees are required to submit.
 Sessions will include time for questions and discussion.

 Grant management materials for grant recipients